ocean-onion/BDCraft-maybe/docs/faq.md

 Players can earn money through various activities:
 - Selling crops to collector villagers in markets
 - Selling items to other players through the auction house
-- Completing tasks and achievements (if configured)
 - Receiving payments from other players

-### Can I customize the currency name and symbol?
+### Can I customise the currency name and symbol?
-Yes, you can customize the currency name, plural form, and symbol in the `economy.yml` configuration file.
+Yes, you can customise the currency name, plural form, and symbol in the `economy.yml` configuration file.

 ### How do I give money to players?
 As an administrator, you can use the command `/bdadmin economy give <player> <amount>` to give money to players.